About Rangeaire Vision

 Rangeaire Vision is a world leader in the specialist production of dog DVDs/videos.
 Founded in 1986 by Bob and Jane Harvey, Rangeaire Vision has now received world acclaim.
 Bob and Jane have also gained Corporate Accreditation with what used to be Australian Video Producers Association Inc.

 Stop Press!
 The first book authored by Jane Harvey has now been published under the Rangeaire Vision banner

 The beginning of 'Rangeaire Vision' grew out of Jane's remote teaching of people to groom.
 For many years through the 1960s and 1970s, Jane used to help people living a long way away from her to trim Airedales by phone and letters containing photos on which she drew lines.

 In the early 1980s, a person from Perth sent Jane a video showing himself trimming his Airedale, asking for advice.
 So, Bob borrowed a video camera and 'filmed' a reply.
-Basic as that was, it was added to firstly for an enquiry from Tasmania, then one from Queensland and so on.
+Basic as that was, it was added to firstly for an enquirey from Tasmania, then one from Queensland and so on.
 This video, together with the 'snow' between the various 'takes', sold many copies.